redfoxofwealden/quenington-wildlife-park/README.md

 #### What's Here

 'What's Here' purpose is to advertise the wildlife park to the public.
 It describes what can be seen here when the park is open.

-For devices with screen widths less than 800 pixels, such as on smartphones and tablets, the text is displayed beneath the image.
+The text is displayed beneath the image for devices with screen widths less than 800 pixels, such as on smartphones and tablets.
+For wider screen widths for laptops or desktop pcs the text is displayed beside the image so that all the information is displayed on screen and the user doesn't have to scroll.

-For devices with screen widths 800 pixels or wider, such as on smarlaptops or desktop pcs, the text is displayed beside the image.

 #### Cafeteria